cod3astro/neuralprot_beta/README.md

 On first startup, the backend will download all ~1.5 GB of model files from your Hugging Face dataset repo.
 This takes a few minutes on a cold start.
 After the first download, Hugging Face Spaces caches the files so subsequent restarts are much faster.

 **Free tier limits on Hugging Face Spaces (CPU Basic):**
-- 2 vCPU, 16 GB RAM — sufficient to hold all 375 models in memory
+- 2 vCPU, 16 GB RAM; sufficient to hold all 375 models in memory
 - The Space will sleep after inactivity.
 First request after sleep triggers a cold start (model download + load), which can take 3–5 minutes on a free tier.
-- No persistent storage between restarts on the free tier — models re-download each cold start.
+- No persistent storage between restarts on the free tier, models re-download each cold start.

 **If cold starts are too slow:** Consider using a Hugging Face Space with a persistent `/data` volume (available on paid tiers), or pre-warming the Space by pinging `/health` on a schedule.